UoB-COMSM0166/2025-group-15/README.md

 In our project, we use a Kanban Board as our project management methodology due to its key advantages:

-1.**Visual Workflow Management:** Kanban provides clear visualization of work progress through columns (Backlog, In Progress, Review, Done), allowing team members to understand project status at a glance.
+1.**Visual Workflow Management:** Kanban provides clear visualization of work progress through columns (Todo, lagging behind, In Progress, Done), allowing team members to understand project status at a glance.

 2.**Work-in-Progress Limits:** Our Kanban implementation includes WIP limits for each column, preventing bottlenecks and ensuring steady workflow throughout the project lifecycle.